sqlitecloud/docs/src/pages/docs/commands/rename-role.md

 ---
 title: RENAME ROLE
-description: The RENAME ROLE command is used to rename an existing role to a new name.
+description: The RENAME ROLE command renames an existing role to a new name
 ---

 ## Syntax